-9 Rating plate & markings on the product
+9 Rating plate and markings on the product

-The rating plate is located on the product frame.
+The rating plate is located on the frame of the product.
 The rating plate includes the precise model, the serial number and other technical specifications.

 When contacting your rehabilitation specialist dealer or PRO ACTIV with regard to your product, please always have the serial number and year of construction on the rating plate at hand.